vlapey/modsen-study-lapey/README.md

 On production stage this key is normally stored in Azure Key Vault or another simillar cloud technologies.

 Application can be tested in Postman with such http requests like: https://localhost:7034/Book/GetAllBooks

+If we want to access program from docker, we use localhost:5000.

+Database connection - Username: admin Password: 123